European shares rise as financial stocks gain ground

 "This is a bear market rally," said Andreas Clenow, chief investment officer of ACIES Asset Management in Zurich, pointing to headwinds from future U.S. rate rises and slow global economic growth.

-Clenow said he retained a short position on European equities, namely betting on future declines on that market.
+Clenow said he remained "short" on European equities, namely betting on future declines on that market.

 Hantec Markets' analyst Richard Perry also expected stock markets to stay choppy before Britain's June 23 vote on membership of the European Union, and until investors got more clarity on the timing of any future U.S rate rises.